 Don’t just choose the notebook because the price is cheaper.
 It might be that you’re getting half of the pages in it.

-What paper color is the best for bullet journal?
+What paper color is the best for bullet journal ?

-I absolutely love bright white
+I absolutely love bright white paper in my

-If you take pictures of your bullet journal spreads then even when using filters the color of the
+If you take pictures of your

 TIP #3: